Public Information Map

 Please utilize the interactive mapping above to familiarize yourself with potential evacuations areas and the resources below to learn more on how you can prepare.

-- Modjeska Canyon will be removed from the Evacuation Plan due to vegetation recovery in high-risk locations identified in the WERT Report.
+Modjeska Canyon and Long Canyon will be removed from the Evacuation Plan due to vegetation recovery in high-risk locations identified in the WERT Report.
 However, the threat of minor to moderate debris or mud flows remains and residents should remain vigilant.

-The decision to issue evacuations is never taken lightly and is considered only in situations where lives may be in extreme peril.
+The decision to issue evacuations is never taken lightly and is considered only in situations where lives are in extreme peril.
 Orange County public safety officials will always put the safety of the public and first responders first.

 For emergency information during an active event, click here.